danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 > **WHAT HE GOT:**
 > An intelligently curated script, with helpful comments and user instructions, left Benji with more time to take risks on his next chaotic troubleshooting project.

-**Outcome:** When Miranda couldn't find the backup passwords for a critical demo, the script saved the day by anticipating data pulls needed from sales records.
+**Outcome:** When Eleanor couldn't find the backup passwords for a critical demo, the script saved the day by anticipating data pulls needed from sales records.

 So, as you sit there, reader, a question hangs in the air: What tools resonate with you?
 What habits do you want to build?